Hometown: Chapel Hill, NC

-Bio: I am the Assistant Director of Student Programs in the Kernodle Center for Service Learning and Community Engagement.
+I am the Assistant Director of Experiential Learning and Outdoor Adventure programs within Campus Recreation.
+I oversee AIL, Elon Outdoors, the Challenge Course, and other adventure-based programming.
 My main focus is experiential education programming for students at Elon and helping them make the most of their experience here, both in and out of the classroom.

 Hometown: Originally from Andover, MA, but call Gibsonville, NC home now.

 Favorite part of AIL: Getting to work with incoming students – seeing them learn more about themselves while in the out of doors.